Sarahlouhast/data-representation-project/README.md

 ### Getting started
 This repository contains the project for the Data Representation Module Winter 2023:24 https://github.com/Sarahlouhast/data-representation-project.

-The project objective - Build a basic Flask server that has a REST API to perform CRUD operations include one database table and a web interface, using AJAX calls, to perform these CRUD operations.
+#### The project objective
+Build a basic Flask server that has a REST API to perform CRUD operations include one database table and a web interface, using AJAX calls, to perform these CRUD operations.

 The project details can viewed here https://github.com/andrewbeattycourseware/datarepresentation/blob/main/project/Project%20Description.pdf.

+### Contents on repository
 The repository contains the following files:

-* README.md file
+* README.md file - detailing the project and the files that form the project.

-* .gitignore - GitHub gitignore file
+* .gitignore - GitHub gitignore file - includes reference to dbconfig.py and venv, so that when it is downloaded, the repository won't damage that person's own configuration.

-* initdb.sql - file contains SQL statements to create database
-* dbconfig.py (dbconfig_template.py) - configuration file contains MySQL database details
-* ProductDAO.py - Data Access Object python file to interact with database
-* ProductDAOTest.py - test the ProductDAO file
+* dbconfig_template.py - template configuration file contains MySQL database details, the purpose of the configuration file is to create the initial settings for the project.
+A newuser will need to amend the template file to include their own local settings (e.g., user name and password) before proceeding. dbconfig.py is stored locally for security purposes.

-* requirements.txt - text file with python packages required to run the app
+* requirements.txt - This file is a list of the specific python packages and versions detail required to run the app.
+The user can install the required packages using requirements.txt:
+Open a terminal or command prompt
+Navigate to the folder with requirements.txt
+run: pip install -r requirements.txt
+Installation of dependencies is complete.

+* initdb.sql - This is the initialisation file.
+Using MySQL this file will create the database, its associated table and populate the initial database content.
+In mysql you can use SOURCE along with the location of the file path for this file to action it.

+* ProductDAO.py - This program consumes an API, it defines the standard CRUD operations to be performed.

+* ProductDAOTest.py- I have included this file to show the process and to test the functionality of the ProductDAO file to ensure functions are working as expected.

 * server.py - Flask server application

-* static_pages - folder contains html page and images
+* static_pages - folder contains html page and favicon image

+* it.ico - a favicon that provides a IT themed image displayed in the browser address bar of index.html and this file is saved in the staticpages folder.

+* img - folder containing png files showing content from index.html page, products page, findById page, also png showing database content and structure

+* index.html - This is the accompanying web interface, AJAX calls perform the CRUD operations and this file is saved in the staticpages folder.

 #### Database Description
-A database 'prod_data' is used to store product information, the user is able to create, update, delete and make any changes to any of the products.
+A database called 'prod_data' is used to store product information, the user is able to create, update, delete and make any changes to any of the products.
 It contains a table called 'productdata' which has the following data fields:

 ID (PRIMARY KEY, AUTO-INCREMENT)
 Product